 Sporadic studies don’t provide enough data to claim that CBD can treat ADHD, but little research featured a group of ADHD adults who used CBD to lessen their symptoms.
 As a result of the study, CBD was stated to decrease impulsivity slightly, but the effect was not enough to call CBD a better drug than placebo.

-Another study conducted in 2016 confirmed that CBD might help to decrease anxiety and insomnia in kids.
-Finally, a 2013 research revealed the connection between ADHD symptoms and the use of cannabis in general: hyperactive ADHD patients turned out to be more likely to use cannabis every day for reducing hyperactivity than those with the lack of attention.
+Another study conducted in 2016 confirmed that CBD might help to decrease anxiety, insomnia and other ADHD symptoms in kids.
+Finally, a 2013 research revealed the connection between clinical signs and the use of cannabis in general: hyperactive ADHD patients turned out to be more likely to use cannabis every day for reducing hyperactivity than those with a lack of attention.

 Long-term CBD side effects are still vague, but it’s already known that high doses of CBD can cause indigestion, nausea, and headache.
-Another risk that CBD users take is the quality of the product since it’s still not regulated by the FDA.
+Another risk that buyers take the quality of the product since it’s still not regulated by the FDA.